 Urinary examination may reveal excess loss of nutrients including minerals, electrolytes, amino acids, carnitine and water, which is indicative of renal Fanconi syndrome.

 A physician may use a special microscope called a slit lamp to view the eyes through high magnification, which can reveal cystine crystals in the cornea.
 This is diagnostic if performed by an experienced ophthalmologist.

 A diagnosis of cystinosis can be confirmed by molecular genetic testing, which can identify the characteristic CTNS gene mutation that causes the disorder.
-Molecular genetic testing is available through commercial and academic research laboratories.
+Molecular genetic testing is available through a commercial laboratory.

 Prenatal diagnosis is available for families with a known risk for having a baby with cystinosis.
 Cystine levels can be measured in cells obtained from the fluid that surrounds the developing fetus (amniotic fluid).
 A test known as chorionic villi sampling can also be used to obtain a prenatal diagnosis of cystinosis.
 Chorionic villi are thin, hair-like structures found on the placenta.
 These cells can be examined to detect elevated levels of cystine.

 The treatment of cystinosis is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, kidney specialists (nephrologists), eye specialists (ophthalmologists), digestive disorder specialists (gastroenterologists), psychologists and other healthcare professionals may need to systematically and comprehensively plan an affected child's treatment.